Joji (film): Cast

+Family Tree of Panachel family

 Production

 On 3 October 2020, Fahadh Faasil announced his next collaboration with Dileesh Pothan after Maheshinte Prathikaaram and Thondimuthalum Driksakshiyum.
 Titled as Joji, the announcement featured a poster which informed that the film will be based on William Shakespeare's play Macbeth, also becoming the third Macbeth-based Indian film after Maqbool and Veeram.
 The poster also contained details about the crew, which include Shyju Khalid as cinematographer, Justin Varghese as music director and Kiran Das as editor.

 Principal photography began on 13 November 2020 and was shot in Cheruvally estate and Erumely.
-Kottayam, Kerala.
 Shooting of the film got wrapped up on 14 January 2021, within a duration of two months.

 Music

 The film score is composed by Justin Varghese.